Sarrveshwer/Risk-eval-using-Logistic-Regression/README.md

 ## Why I built this

-The main reason I built this is simple: **it saves both lives and money.**
+The main reason I built this is simple: it saves both lives and money.

-In a real factory, reacting to a broken machine is expensive, but it's also dangerous.
+In a real factory, machine breaking down is not only expensive, but it's also dangerous.
 If a machine fails suddenly, it can hurt the people working near it.
 I wanted to see if I could use sensor data (like temperature and torque) to catch failures *before* they actually happen.

 ## MySQL